rahil627/willowolf/docs/index.md

 - [the way of experimental games](https://willowolf.com/ega), the will to research, develop, 'n love experimental games
 - [the way of fighting games](https://willowolf.com/fga), the will to research, develop, 'n love fighting games

-once i've organized the communities, then i can begin making stuff, *together*

 #### tools
 ...